ixiaopan/blog/content/post/svd.md

 Suppose there is a point in the 2D space, how do you describe it?
-The common way is to use Cartesian coordinate system, which is composed of two fixed perpendicular oriented axes, measured in the same unit of length.
-The two perpendicular axes are just a special set of vectors servered as the basis of the 2D space.
+The common way is to use the Cartesian coordinate system, which is composed of two fixed perpendicular oriented axes, measured in the same unit of length.
+The two perpendicular axes are just a special set of vectors served as the basis of the 2D space.
 Actually, there are many other sets of vectors that can be the basis for the 2D space.